k-forghani/flask-advanced-template/README.md

 ## Introduction

-This is an advanced Flask web application template.
+This is an advanced Flask web application template, equipped with various Flask extensions.
+It uses *Bootstrap* as the frontend framework customized for right-to-left languages.

+I welcome contributions and stars to improve and support this repository!

 ## Setting up